jntm7/tripanion/README.md

 # TravelMate

 TravelMate is a comprehensive travel companion app for aggregating live flight and hotel deals.
 By integrating third-party APIs, the app provides a semaless travel planning experience, allowing users to store search results as favourites for bookmarking.

-DMIT 2504 Mobile Application Development
-Jonathan Tam

 ## Tech Stack
 - **Framework**: Flutter